Soft and Chewy White Chocolate Macadamia Nut Cookies

-This recipe also makes quite a few cookies, about four dozen to be exact.
+This recipe also makes quite a few cookies, about four dozen.
 You can easily cut this recipe in half and bake just two dozen cookies or you can freeze some of the cookie dough to save for later.
-I’ve included instructions on how to do each in the recipe as well!
+I’ve included instructions on how to do each in the recipe!

 - When measuring your flour, don’t scoop it out of the container with the measuring cup.
 Instead, stir the flour around, spoon it into your measuring cup, and level it off with the back of a knife.

-- You can easily cut this recipe in half to just make two dozen cookies.
+- To make less cookies: You can easily cut this recipe in half to just make two dozen cookies.
 If you do, you can reduce the dough chilling time to 1 hour.